Black Butler: Book of the Atlantic: Plot

 The story is based on the sinking of the Titanic in 1912.
 Young earl Ciel Phantomhive, alongside his demon butler Sebastian Michaelis and his manor's footman Snake, boards the luxury liner Campania on her maiden voyage to New York in order to investigate a mysterious group known as the Aurora Society, rumored to be holding an event onboard where they will showcase the raising of the dead.
 Also on board the vessel is Ciel's fiancée Elizabeth Midford, traveling alongside her parents and brother, and Ronald Knox, a Grim Reaper disguised as an ordinary passenger.

 Three days into the journey, Ciel and Sebastian infiltrate the secret gathering of the Aurora Society, where they encounter two familiar faces: the Viscount of Druitt, a nobleman with ties to the Society, and Undertaker, a funeral director and one of Ciel's contacts in London's criminal underworld.
 The Society's founder, Doctor Rian Stoker, presents a large machine that he uses to reanimate the corpse of a woman.
 However, when her parents are brought forward for a reunion, she bites into her mother's neck, causing the audience to flee in panic.
 Sebastian attempts to subdue the zombie-like woman, but is unable to defeat her through normal means until Ronald appears and crushes her head with his lawnmower-like Death Scythe.
 He reveals that he was ordered by Grim Reaper Dispatch to investigate the reports of reanimated corpses, and attacks Sebastian in order to prevent the incidents from being written off as the meddling of a demon.
 As the two battle, Ciel pursues the fleeing doctor into the ship's cargo hold.

 In the hold, Ciel discovers Elizabeth and Snake searching for him, and defends them against a second zombie-like man before discovering that the cargo hold is full of coffins, from which dozens more zombies emerge.
-As passengers are about to start dying, Ronald departs to get to work, freeing Sebastian to come to Ciel's aid and slaughter the horde of zombies.
-Afterwords, the group corners and interrogates Doctor Stoker, who reveals in a panic that the ship has a second, larger cargo hold, in which ten times as many awakening corpses are stored.
-In a communications room, the Campania's crew receives an urgent warning from a ship traveling ahead, but are attacked by zombies before they can deliver it to the captain as similar chaos outbreaks all over the ship.
+As passengers are about to start dying, Ronald departs to get to work, freeing Sebastian to come to Ciel's aid and slaughter the horde.
+Afterwards, the group corners and interrogates Doctor Stoker, who reveals in a panic that the ship has a second, larger cargo hold, in which ten times as many awakening corpses are stored.
+In a communications room, the Campanias crew receives an urgent warning from a ship traveling ahead, but are attacked by zombies before they can deliver it to the captain as similar chaos breaks out all over the ship.
 Stoker claims that his cabin holds a device that will stop the horde, and Ciel forces him to bring them there.
 Meanwhile, Sebastian briefly leaves the group to ensure the safety of Elizabeth's family and teach them how to properly dispatch the zombies, but as they are capable swordsmen, they refuse to let Sebastian aid in their escape, choosing instead to assist the survivors.